radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 - all users who belong to a specific group
 - all users in the directory

-Access controls are set from the Main Control Panel > Settings Tab > Security section > Access Control sub-section.
+Access controls are set from the Control Panel > Manage > Security > Access Control sub-section.

 By default, all users have read access to all naming contexts in RadiantOne for search, compare, and read operations.
 This includes read access to the RadiantOne directory RootDSE (accessible by requested an empty base DN).

-This default access control can be removed from the Main Control Panel -> Settings Tab > Security section > Access Control.
-Click root on the right and select the configured access control described as “grant read access to anyone”.
-Then click **Delete**.
+This default access control can be removed from the Control Panel > Manage > Security > Access Control.
+Select the Root level and click the trash can icon inline with the access control described as “grant read access to anyone” in the table on the right.

 If you choose not to delete the grant access to anyone control, it is recommended for security reasons that you ensure that userpassword is not returned.
 You can do so as shown in the following example ACI.